tomwhartung/jmws_accoutrements/books/1-marketing/2-brainstorming.md

        - Then you will understand the images more easily

-### End
+### Conclusion - The Pitch

-Conclusion/The Pitch - Grojas can help with:
+Grojas can help with:

 - Self-awareness
 - Relationships - personal & professional teams - explain how briefly
 - Etc.

 ### Appendix: How to Draw a Personality

+This will be **the definitive, detailed How-to,** to be excerpted from and adapted into articles for posting on social networking sites.

+So it's ok to delve into details.
+Dive away!

 Consider doing all or portions of this as an infographic - see TODOs below.